rapidsai/cudf/docs/cudf/source/cudf_polars/engine_options.md

 The `polars.GPUEngine` object may be configured in several different ways.

 ## Parquet Reader Options
+Reading large parquet files incurs significant memory overhead, especially when the files are compressed.
+This may lead to out of memory errors for some workflows.
+To mitigate this, the "chunked" parquet reader may be selected.
+When enabled, parquet files are read in chunks with a limit on the amount of memory that is used, at the cost of a small drop in performance.

-Chunked reading is controlled by passing a dictionary of options to the `GPUEngine` object.
-Details may be found following the links to the underlying `libcudf` reader.
+To configure the parquet reader, we provide a dictionary of options to the `parquet_options` keyword of the `GPUEngine` object.
+Valid keys and values are:
-- `chunked`, indicates if chunked parquet reading is to be used, default False.
+- `chunked`, indicicates is chunked parquet reading is to be used, default True.
 - [`chunk_read_limit`](https://docs.rapids.ai/api/libcudf/legacy/classcudf_1_1io_1_1chunked__parquet__reader#aad118178b7536b7966e3325ae1143a1a) controls the maximum size per chunk, default unlimited.
 - [`pass_read_limit`](https://docs.rapids.ai/api/libcudf/legacy/classcudf_1_1io_1_1chunked__parquet__reader#aad118178b7536b7966e3325ae1143a1a) controls the maximum memory used for decompression, default 16GiB.